wheaney/XRLinuxDriver/README.md

 *Note: this installation is for just the base driver with mouse/joystick support.
 If you're looking for virtual display mode, check out the [breezy-desktop setup](https://github.com/wheaney/breezy-desktop#setup).*

-1. [Download the setup script](https://github.com/wheaney/xrealAirLinuxDriver/releases/latest/download/xreal_driver_setup) and set the execute flag (e.g. from the terminal: `chmod +x ~/Downloads/xreal_driver_setup`)
+1. [Download the setup script](https://github.com/wheaney/XRLinuxDriver/releases/latest/download/xr_driver_setup) and set the execute flag (e.g. from the terminal: `chmod +x ~/Downloads/xr_driver_setup`)
-2. Run the setup script as root (e.g. `sudo ~/Downloads/xreal_driver_setup`)
+2. Run the setup script as root (e.g. `sudo ~/Downloads/xr_driver_setup`)

 Your device should now automatically recognize when your glasses are plugged in and translate their movements to mouse movements.
-If you're not seeing this, check the log at `~/.xreal_driver_log` and report an Issue here with its contents.
+If you're not seeing this, check the log at `$XDG_STATE_HOME/xr_driver/driver.log` and report an Issue here with its contents.

 #### Turning automatic driver usage on or off

-To disable the driver and turn off mouse movements without completely removing it, you can use the config script (e.g. `~/bin/xreal_driver_config -d` to disable, and `-e` to re-enable).
+To disable the driver and turn off mouse movements without completely removing it, you can use the config script (e.g. `xr_driver_cli -d` to disable, and `-e` to re-enable).
 Run this script without arguments to see its usage.
-Configs are stored in the file `~/.xreal_driver_config`.
+Configs are stored in the file `$XDG_CONFIG_HOME/xr_driver/config.ini`.

 ### Practical Usage

 Since the device movements are converted to mouse movements, they should be recognized by any PC game that supports keyboard/mouse input.
 This will work most naturally for games where mouse movements is used to control "look"/camera movements.
 For point-and-click style games, you may want to disable the driver so your glasses act as just a simple display.

-To adjust the sensitivity of mapping head movements to mouse movements, use the Decky UI on Steam Deck, or `~/bin/xreal_driver_config --mouse-sensitivity 20` via the terminal.
+To adjust the sensitivity of mapping head movements to mouse movements, use the Decky UI on Steam Deck, or `xr_driver_cli --mouse-sensitivity 20` via the terminal.

 If you're using keyboard and mouse to control your games, then the mouse movements from this driver will simply add to your own mouse movements and they should work naturally together.